Jordan Jones (footballer, born 1994): Rangers

 In June 2019 Jones said he wanted to be a first-team player at Rangers.
 He made his competitive debut for the club on 9 July 2019 in a 4–0 win over St Joseph's of Gibraltar in the 2019–20 UEFA Europa League.

 Jones scored his first Rangers goal on 27 September 2020 against Motherwell at Fir Park, the second in a 5–1 win.
 On 2 November 2020 it was announced that Jones and George Edmundson had been suspended by Rangers, pending an internal investigation, for attending a party and breaching COVID-19 regulations.

 On 29 January 2021, Jones joined English club Sunderland on loan for the remainder of the 2020–21 season.
 He scored his first goal for Sunderland on 27 February 2021 in a 2–2 draw against Crewe Alexandra.

 Wigan Athletic

 On 4 August 2021, Wigan Athletic signed Jones from Rangers on a three-year deal.

 On 31 January 2022, Jones signed for St Mirren on loan until the end of the 2021–22 season.
 He was then loaned to Kilmarnock in July 2022.
 Wigan tried to recall him from the loan on 31 January 2023, but did not submit the paperwork before the deadline.

 On 30 June 2024, Jones was released by Wigan, before being re-signed on a short term deal on 9 August.
 He was then released by mutual consent on 22 August after two sub appearances.
 The following week, he joined League Two side Carlisle United on a three-year deal.

+On 9 May 2026, Carlisle United announced Jones' departure from the club, making him a free agent.